miniquinox/Meta-Challenge/README.md

 ### README: Database Design for AI Operator Performance Results

+#### Question:
+We aim to store the performance results of operators (e.g., Layer Norm and GEMM) and series of operators represented as dependency graphs of input and output tensors.
+Please design a good database.
+For example, note that a well-designed database should take into account the following factors.
+- The hardware configuration of future AI platforms can change (e.g., clock rate adjustments).
+- Software implementations may be updated (e.g., improved Layer Norm kernel development).
+- Results should be easily comparable across different hardware types.
+- Operator performance can vary depending on tensor shapes and data types.

+### README: AI Operator Performance Database

-#### Overview
+#### Purpose
-This database is designed to store and manage the performance results of various AI operators (e.g., Layer Norm, GEMM) and sequences of these operators represented as dependency graphs of input and output tensors.
-It is structured to accommodate changes in hardware configurations, software implementations, and varying tensor shapes and data types.
-Additionally, it ensures that results can be easily compared across different hardware types.
+This database is built to store and manage performance results of AI operators (like Layer Norm and GEMM) and their sequences.
+It handles changes in hardware and software, making it easy to compare results across different setups.

 #### Key Features
-1. **Flexibility**: Supports evolving hardware configurations and software updates.
+1. **Flexibility**: Adapts to new hardware and software updates.
-2. **Comparability**: Facilitates easy comparison of performance results across different hardware types.
+2. **Comparability**: Allows easy comparison of results across different hardware.
-3. **Detailed Records**: Captures variations in operator performance based on tensor shapes and data types.
+3. **Detailed Records**: Tracks performance based on tensor shapes and data types.

-#### Database Schema
+#### Database Structure

-The database schema includes the following main tables:
+The database includes these main tables:

-1. **Operators**: Stores details of individual operators.
+1. **Operators**: Details of each operator.
-2. **PerformanceResults**: Records the performance metrics for each operator.
+2. **PerformanceResults**: Performance metrics for each operator.
-3. **HardwareConfigurations**: Captures the details of different hardware setups.
+3. **HardwareConfigurations**: Different hardware setups.
-4. **SoftwareImplementations**: Stores information about various software versions and implementations.
+4. **SoftwareImplementations**: Various software versions.
-5. **TensorShapes**: Describes the shapes and data types of tensors used in the performance tests.
+5. **TensorShapes**: Shapes and data types of tensors.
-6. **OperatorDependencies**: Represents the dependency graph of operators using input and output tensors.
+6. **OperatorDependencies**: Dependency graph of operators.

-#### Tables and Relationships
+#### Table Details

 - **Operators**:
   - `operator_id` (Primary Key)